Locations:

 Where does cervical mucus come from?

-Cervical mucus is produced by your cervix when the hormone estrogen rises.
+Your cervix produces cervical mucus when estrogen rises.
 Your estrogen level begins low, then climbs to its peak at ovulation before dropping again.
 This is why you see the changes in your mucus instead of it being the same all the time.

 What can cervical mucus look like?

-Cervical mucus can look sticky, creamy, pasty, watery, stretchy or slippery.
-At your most fertile time, your mucus is slippery and watery.
+At your most fertile time, your mucus is slippery or slimy.
 When you’re not fertile, the mucus will be thick or pasty.
 Your cervical mucus is generally odorless.
 If it’s foul-smelling, it could mean you have an infection.
-It’s common for your mucus to be white, off-white or clear in color.

 At certain times, especially if implantation has occurred, your discharge might be tinged with pink or brown.
 If this happens regularly, talk to your healthcare provider as it could be spotting between periods or signs of a problem.